ARgorithm/toolkit/docs/docs/contributing.md

 - **Provide specific examples to demonstrate the steps**.
 Include links to files or GitHub projects, or copy/pasteable snippets,  which you use in those examples.
 If you're providing snippets in the  issue, use [Markdown code blocks](https://help.github.com/articles/markdown-basics/#multiple-lines).
 - **Describe the behavior you observed after following the steps** and point out what exactly is the problem with that behavior.
 - **Explain which behavior you expected to see instead and why.**
 - **Include screenshots and animated GIFs** which show  you following the described steps and clearly demonstrate the problem.
-If you use the keyboard while following the steps, **record the GIF with the [Keybinding Resolver](https://github.com/atom/keybinding-resolver) shown**.
 You can use [this tool](https://www.cockos.com/licecap/) to record GIFs on macOS and Windows, and [this tool](https://github.com/colinkeenan/silentcast) or [this tool](https://github.com/GNOME/byzanz) on Linux.
 - **If you're reporting that ARgorithm crashed**, include a crash report with a stack trace.
-- **If the problem is related to performance or memory**, include a [CPU profile capture](https://flight-manual.atom.io/hacking-atom/sections/debugging/#diagnose-runtime-performance) with your report.
+- **If the problem is related to performance or memory**, include a CPU profile capture with your report.
 - **If the problem wasn't triggered by a specific action**, describe what you were doing before the problem happened and share more information using the guidelines below.

 Provide more context by answering these questions: